 The social justice case is based on the belief that everyone should have a right to equal access to employment, training and development based solely on merit.
 Everyone should have the right to be free of any direct or indirect discrimination and harassment or bullying.
 This can be described as the right to be treated fairly.

-Diversity and inclusion are good for people and for business
+Inclusion and diversity are good for people and for business

-Three of the main business benefits of taking diversity and inclusion seriously are talent, market competitiveness, and corporate reputation.
+The main business benefits of taking diversity and inclusion seriously are talent and corporate reputation.

 Research on the psychological contract shows that people want to work for employers with good employment practices.
 They also want to feel valued at work.